SQL Query

 ...

-But when you write the query with DISTINCT
+But when you write the query with DISTINCT:

 SELECT DISTINCT first_name FROM customers

-What you get is a list of distinct names:
+you get a list of distinct names:

 Alice